theobald-software/theobald-software.github.io/_includes/_content/en/xu-specific/advanced-techniques/sap-connection.md

 - [SNC with SSO](../advanced-techniques/sap-single-sign-on) (Single Sign On) (3)

 ![XU-Authentication](/img/content/xu/sap-details-authentication.png){:class="img-responsive"}
-You can additionally use [SAP Log On Ticket](../advanced-techniques/sap-single-sign-on/sso-with-sap-logon-ticket) for authentication (available only for several connectors, e.g., ERPConnect, ERPConnect Services, Xtract Universal and Board Connector).
+You can additionally use [SAP Log On Ticket](../advanced-techniques/sap-single-sign-on/sso-with-sap-logon-ticket) for authentication (available only for several connectors, e.g., ERPConnect, ERPConnect Services, Xtract Universal and BOARD Connector).

 {: .box-note }
 **Note:** when marking the checkbox **Require SAP credentials to be explicitly supplied for execution** the SAP credentials are not cached.
 This option is only active